Amnesia: A Machine for Pigs

-Amnesia: A Machine for Pigs is a survival horror video game developed by The Chinese Room and published by Frictional Games.
-Originally meant to be a mod, the game is an indirect sequel to Amnesia: The Dark Descent, which was both developed and produced by Frictional Games.
+Amnesia: A Machine for Pigs is a 2013 survival horror game developed by The Chinese Room and published by Frictional Games.
+Originally meant to be a mod, the game is an indirect sequel to Amnesia: The Dark Descent (2010), which was both developed and published by Frictional Games.
 While set in the same universe as the previous game, it features a new cast of characters and time setting.

-The game became available to pre-order on 16 August 2013, and was released on 10 September 2013 to mixed reviews from critics.
-A Machine for Pigs was released on 22 November 2016 for the PlayStation 4 as part of the Amnesia Collection, including Amnesia: The Dark Descent and its Amnesia: Justine expansion.
+Amnesia: A Machine for Pigs was released for Windows on 10 September 2013.
+The game was released for PlayStation 4 on 22 November 2016 as part of the Amnesia Collection, including Amnesia: The Dark Descent and its Amnesia: Justine expansion.
+It received mixed reviews from critics.